Naga, Camarines Sur: Roads and bridges

 As of December 2009, Naga's total road network is 185.02 km in length, of which 147.67 km are paved with concrete, 14.63 km with asphalt overlay, 4.10 km with asphalt, 11.87 km are gravel, while 5.76 km are dirt.
 This translates to an increase of 19.74 km since 1998.

 The city is connected to the capital Manila by the Andaya and Maharlika highways.

-In order to spur development in the city, the Toll Regulatory Board declared Toll Road 5 the extension of South Luzon Expressway.
-A 420 km, four-lane expressway starting from the terminal point of the under-construction SLEX Toll Road 4 at Barangay Mayao, Lucena City in Quezon, to Matnog, Sorsogon, near the Matnog Ferry Terminal.
-On August 25, 2020, San Miguel Corporation announced that they will fund the project, which will reduce travel time from Lucena to Matnog from 9 hours to 5.5 hours.
+To spur development in the city, the Toll Regulatory Board declared Toll Road 5 as the extension of South Luzon Expressway.
+A 420 km, four-lane expressway starting from the terminal point of the under-construction SLEX Toll Road 4 at Barangay Mayao in Lucena City, Quezon, to Matnog, Sorsogon, near the Matnog Ferry Terminal.
+On August 25, 2020, San Miguel Corporation announced that it would fund the project, which would reduce travel time from Lucena to Matnog from 9 hours to 5.5 hours.

 Public transportation

-The most common vehicles used for intra-city travel are public-utility jeepneys (PUJ), trimobiles, and padyak.
+The most common vehicles used for intra-city travel are public utility jeepneys (PUJ), multicabs, tricycles (trikes) and e-trikes, and padyak.

-Public utility jeepneys and multicabs, a total of 323 units, are a major mode of intra-city transport used by regular commuters.
+PUJs and multicabs, a total of 300+ units, are a major mode of intra-city transport used by regular commuters.

-Trimobiles are the most used land transport in the city.
-There are 1,500 units available for hire while 1,150 are for private use.
-There is now stiffer competition among drivers, which creates a wide range of problems, such as fare overcharging, refusal to convey passengers, an uneven distribution of trimobile service resulting in a shortage of transport service in some areas of the city, and rampant traffic violations.
+Trikes are the most used land transport in the city.
+There are around 1,500 units available for hire while 1,150 are for private use.
+Concerns with abusive local transport drivers, overcharging and traffic violations are reported and handled by the Naga City Public Safety Office and city transport franchising.

-Padyak can be used in subdivision and barangay transportation.
-They provide a moderate amount of speed for those travelling to the city center.
+Padyak is commonly used in short distances such as subdivisions and barangay roads transportation.
+They are generally slow and small, perfect for cul-de-sacs and alleys.

-Inter-town trips are served by 403 filcab vans and 708 jeepneys, while inter-provincial trips are served by an average of 300 airconditioned and non-airconditioned buses and 88 Filcab vans.
+Inter-town trips are served by 400+ filcab vans and 700+ jeepneys, while inter-provincial trips are served by an average of 300+ airconditioned and non-airconditioned buses and 80+ Filcab vans.